 Ferguson has also defended Moyes after his fellow Scot came in for criticism following United’s 1-0 defeat at Liverpool earlier this month.

 Moyes had earlier enjoyed a 4-1 success at Swansea in his first Premier League game before a 2-0 victory over Crystal Palace last Saturday secured his first home win as United manager.

 David Moyes says world-class players, like Wayne Rooney, are vital for a team to win the Champions League.

 “I loved the Swansea game, enjoyed Saturday and Tuesday,” continued Ferguson.
 “I enjoyed the Swansea game, United was terrific, but the Liverpool game was agony.
 I spoke to David about this after the Liverpool game.

 “We’ve gone there over the years, 20-odd times, and played worse than that and won games, and I can’t believe the criticism of United in that game.

 “I thought David was right.
 They played well, could have done with a goal, but in the context of my experience of going to Liverpool, I can’t remember when they hardly got in our box.
 I was frustrated with that because we deserved more.”

 The 71-year-old also remains convinced that he made the right decision to retire at the end of last season after over 26 years of unprecedented success as United boss.

 He said of retirement: “I’ve enjoyed it.
-Obviously some things you miss and some you don’t.
-You miss the banter in the dressing room and the humour on the training pitch, and the relationships built up over long periods with so many of the coaching staff.
+Obviously, some things you miss and some you don’t.
+You miss the banter in the dressing room and the humor on the training pitch, and the relationships built up over long periods with so many of the coaching staff.

 “Some things you don’t miss – press conferences on a Friday played over and over again for the whole day.